 Ethics and AI

-The webinar will be hosted by Prof. Johnny Awwad, Obstetrician & Gynecologist, Executive Chair of Women’s Services & Chief of Reproductive Medicine at Sidra Medicine & Research Center.
+The event was hosted by: Prof. Johnny Awwad, Executive Chair of Women’s Services & Chief of Reproductive Medicine at Sidra Medicine & Research Center.

 Prof. Johnny Awwad